chris-wood/draft-ietf-tls-esni/draft-ietf-tls-esni.md

   If this value is not present or does not validate, the server MUST ignore the extension and proceed with the connection, as if the ClientEncryptedSNI did not match any known ESNIKeys structures.

-  [[TODO: we might consider acceptance of this binder to then require mixing a PSK into the schedule, e.g., by injecting an ESNI-derived secret into the key schedule via the EarlySecret salt parameter]]

 - If the ClientEncryptedSNI.key_share group does not match one in the ESNIKeys.keys, it MUST abort the connection with an "illegal_parameter" alert.